SpaceGameTeam/FarOut/README.md

 ## Acknowledgments

 [SFML](https://github.com/SFML/SFML) is a simple, fast, cross-platform and object-oriented multimedia API.
 It provides access to windowing, graphics, audio and network.
-It is written in C++, and has bindings for various languages such as C, .Net, Ruby, Python.
+It is written in C++, and has bindings for various languages such as C, .Net, Ruby, and Python.